Binance Market Update (2022-09-16)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, down by -0.70% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -1.49% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIB, PROS, and NEBL, up by 451%, 188%, and 33%, respectively.
+Market outperformers include VIB, PROS, and LUNC, up by 425%, 134%, and 27%, respectively.

 Top stories of the day: